-Jane Bashara: Husband Known As Master Bob’ Kept Secret Sex Dungeon Before Hiring Handyman To Kill Wife On Oxygen’s ‘It Takes A Killer’
+Jane Bashara: Husband Known As ‘Master Bob’ Kept Secret Sex Dungeon Before Hiring Handyman To Kill Wife On Oxygen’s ‘It Takes A Killer’

 - Jane’s mother, who was stunned by her daughter’s death, had no idea who would want to kill such a beautiful person.

-- The book Murder In Grosse Pointe Park by Steve Miller is based on the case.
+- The book Murder in Grosse Pointe Park by Steve Miller is based on the case.

-To see how the story ends, tune into It Takes A Killer this Friday, January 20, at 11/10 p.m. on the Oxygen channel.
-In a previous episode of It Takes A Killer, the case of Loretta Burroughs was featured.
+To see how the story ends, tune into It Takes a Killer this Friday, January 20 at 11/10 p.m. on the Oxygen channel.
+In a previous episode of It Takes a Killer, the case of Loretta Burroughs was featured.

 [Featured Image by Peter Dejong/AP Images]